1800s.

 2011

-One of its largest projects was the extension and rebuilding of two pelagic trawlers for Antares Fishing Company Whalsey and Zephyr Fishing Company Ltd, Shetland.
-Both vessels were originally 64.4 metres long and were extended to 72.3 metres.
+In 2011 Larsnes Mek.
+Verksted could celebrate 30 years with many success stories.
+In its anniversary year, the shipyard delivered an advanced Rolls-Royce-designed Scottish seiner to shipping company Kolbjørn AS.
+One of its largest projects in the yard 30 years history, was the lengthening and rebuilding of two pelagic trawlers for Antares Fishing Company Whalsey and Zephyr Fishing Company Ltd, Shetland.
+Both vessels were originally 64.4 meters long and were extended to 72.3 meters.

-2012 - 2013
+2013

 2014

 Towards the end of 2014 Larsnes Mek.
 Verksted got a new majority shareholder.
-The Sandøy-based shipping company Rostein increased its stake in the shipyard to 68.75 per cent.
+The Sandøy-based shipping company Rostein increased its stake in the shipyard to 68.75 %.
 Most of the original shareholders retained their shareholdings.
 Key personnel at the shipyard also joined the shareholders.
+Rostein AS is a family-driven shipping company with headquarters on the island of Harøy.
+The company is an important part of the world-leading well boat cluster in Møre og Romsdal county.